 Infrastructure:

 Technical studies are currently underway to inform the final engineering design of the Mpatamanga Hydro Power Plant and prepare the tender documentation.

 First Works (with the Construction of access roads) are planned to be undertaken from 2025.
 A four-year construction schedule has been estimated for the project.
-The power stations’commissioning should take place in January 2030.
+The power stations’commissioning should take place in April 2030.

+Infrastructure: